Anemia: symptoms, treatment, prevention

 - swelling and inflammation of the fingers and toes.

-Symptoms and severity of the disease vary greatly, but there are still some common features.
-So, for example, during crises, the patient has a high temperature and black urine.
-Those suffering from this type of anemia are distinguished by painful thinness, long torso, tall stature, problems with the spine and teeth.
-In babies under five years of age, symptoms are practically not visible, since they look and weigh according to the standard.
+The symptoms and severity of the disease vary greatly, but there are still some common features.
+For example, during periods of crisis, the patient has a high temperature and black urine.
+Those suffering from this type of anemia are characterized by painful thinness, a long body, tall stature, and problems with the spine and teeth.
+In children under five years of age, practically no symptoms are visible, since they look and weigh according to the standard.

 Symptoms of aplastic anemia